victowang/BREADME.md/other/kvass.md

 I was too lasy to use a cloth to properly filter the liquid before bottling, so I had a lot of deposit at the bottom of the bottle, don't do that.

 The drink was quite fizzy (I spilled some when opening the bottle), when tasting, I felt some saltiness at first and then it felt like a light and sour beer.
 The sourness increses the next day.
 If you resude the fermentation time, you could have some sweetness left.

+## Second attempt :
+This time I wanted to go the traditional route : 100% rye bread and rye sourdough starter, I also doubled the batch

+### Ingredients :
+- 300g rye sourdough bread, 200g after toasting
+- 100 g honey/sugar (or mix)
+- 2 tsp sourdough starter
+- 2L water

+## Flavourings (Added when soaking the bread) :
+- zest from half an orange
+- half a teaspoon of whole corriander seeds